Purtified/LilithReleases/README.md

     Whitelist Commands</summary>

   ## Whitelist Commands
-  If you're evere quing a team gamamode like UHC or OP doubles with a friend and don't want to have their stats flooding chat and preventing you from seeing the stats you truely want to see, your opponents', you can use `/whitelist add` followed by their ign to prevent Lilith from showing their stats.
+  If you're playing a team gamamode like UHC or OP doubles with a friend and don't want to have their stats flooding chat and preventing you from seeing the stats you truely want to see, your opponents', you can use `/whitelist add` followed by their ign to prevent Lilith from showing their stats.
 To remove someone from the whitelist, use `/whitelist remove` on them.
 To view all igns on your whitelist use `/whitelist`.
 Please note that your whitelist will reset every session.

 </details>